 Like many other unique doctrines brought about by the LDS Church, celestial marriage has gone through its share of redefining and development.
 Today, celestial marriage merely means to be married for time and eternity in an LDS temple.
 To the 19th century Mormon, celestial marriage was synonymous with plural marriage.
 Mormon historians concede that celestial and plural marriage were at one time inseparable.
 According to David John Buerger, "Celestial marriage was applied to and equated with plural marriage until the late nineteenth century" (The Mysteries of Godliness, p.59).
 Thomas G. Alexander, on page 60 of his Mormonism in Transition, wrote, "Generally, the terms 'new and everlasting covenant' of marriage, 'celestial marriage,' and plural marriage were thought to be equivalent."

 When compelled by the U.S. government to abandon plural marriage in the late 1800s, LDS leaders redefined celestial marriage.
-For example, President Heber J. Grant and his counselors stated, "Celestial marriage-that is, marriage for time and eternity-and polygamous or plural marriage are not synonymous terms.
+For example, President Heber J. Grant and his counselors stated in 1914, "Celestial marriage-that is, marriage for time and eternity-and polygamous or plural marriage are not synonymous terms.
 Monogamous marriages for time and eternity, solemnized in our temples in accordance with the word of the Lord and the laws of the Church, are Celestial marriages" (Messages of the First Presidency 5:329).

 It doesn't take much of a sleuth to discover that this was a new and different definition.
 Take, for instance, the following quote by Brigham Young: "You will recollect, brethren and sisters, that it was in July, 1843, that he received this revelation concerning celestial marriage.
 This doctrine was explained and many received it as far as they could understand it.
 Some apostatized on account of it; but others did not, and received it in their faith" (Journal of Discourses 16:166).
 The obvious question that arises from this statement is: If celestial marriage was always just another term for eternal marriage, why would it cause those who understood it to apostatize on account of it?
 The answer is simple.
 Celestial marriage was originally associated with plural marriage, which was a difficult concept for even some Mormons to grasp.